DanielLandonJr/CodeLouisvilleFEWD_FinalProject/readMe.md

   - ES6 Modules used throughout JavaScript.
   - Node-SASS used in development.
   - Used AJAX to load Applications dynamically once main index.html was loaded.
+    - Because I am using GitHub Pages to host the site I have to use Absolute pathing for the AJAX loads.
+    - I modified the code so that it tries the Absolute pathing first and if that fails it tries Relative pathing.
+    - This allows me to work on the code in testing and allow it to work on the hosting page without making changes to the pathing before deployment.
   - Avoided using external libraries when possible.
 This is a demonstration of skill.
   - FireBase used for language localization.
   - API call to WeatherUnderground.